Ali-Sbeity/multimode-led-controller-fsm/README.md

 Full source code:
 The complete Arduino sketch for this project is provided below.
-You can view or download the code from the file:
+You can view or download the code from the file: [led-fsm-controller.ino](

 **Copyright:** (c) 2026 Ali Sbeity
 **License:** MIT License